needle-mirror/com.unity.entities/Documentation~/getting-started-installation.md

 When you set up an Entities project, there are additional steps you must follow.

-## Unity version

-Entities 1.0 is compatible with Unity version 2022.2.6f1 and later.

 ## Recommended packages

 Check the overview of the available [DOTS packages](https://unity.com/dots/packages).